RahulGuptaNitro/rahulguptanitro.github.io/_posts/2018-04-01-Loco-Ladoo.md

 <br/>

-It is a basic android app containing webview, back as well as refresh button.
-It also has banner ad implementation in it.
-This app was made through Android Studio.

-I started working on this app in holiday break after my twelfth boards and published on play store.
-It has around 30,000 downloads.
+It is a webview app in which I have done some modifications and integrated ads.
+I also have deployed seperate refresh and back button.

+About the app: There was a live trivia app called Loco.
+And this app (Loco Ladoo) provided hints for the questions asked in Loco.
+I built it in my 12th standard.

+It has 30,000+ downloads on play store.

 View project on [github](https://github.com/RahulGuptaNitro/LOCO-Ladoo)!